Welcome

 This is the website of historian C. J. Coventry, where you can access his work and make enquires.

 Dr Cam Coventry is an historian and educator whose research explores transnational influences on events during twentieth century.
-His interdisciplinary social history approach draws on insights from other fields, including literature studies, philosophy, archaeology, the natural sciences and political economy to enrich historical analysis.
+His social history approach aims to be interdisciplinary, drawing on insights from other fields, including philosophy, archaeology, the natural sciences, political economy and literature studies, to enrich historical analysis.

-Cam’s scholarship focuses on 20th-century Australian history, particularly the influence of global economics and politics.
-His research includes work on the development of Keynesian economic policy during the Second World War, diplomacy and intelligence gathering during the Cold War and middle-class national identity.
-He has also written on British and Australian colonial history, particularly the financial legacies of British slavery in Australia.
+Cam’s research includes work on the development of Keynesian economics during the Second World War, diplomacy and intelligence gathering during the Cold War and the political consequences of middle-class national identity.
+He has also written on British and Australian colonial history, principally the financial legacies of British slavery in Australia.

 Cam was awarded a PhD in history (Federation University) in 2023.
 He holds an MA in politics (University of New South Wales at the Australian Defence Force Academy), a BA in international relations (Australian National University) and an LLB (Adelaide University).
 Prior to his academic career he worked in national politics.
-He is currently a post-doctoral research associate of Federation University and teaches secondary-level history.
+He is currently a researcher at King’s College London and teaches secondary history in Dulwich.

 Born and raised in Adelaide, Australia, Cam has lived in Canberra, Melbourne, Ballarat and in New Zealand on the edge of Fiordland National Park.
 He lives in south London with his wife and three children.